Ark: Survival Ascended

-Ark: Survival Ascended is an upcoming action-adventure survival video game developed by Studio Wildcard.
+Ark: Survival Ascended is an action-adventure survival video game developed by Studio Wildcard.
 It is a remaster of the 2017 game Ark: Survival Evolved.
-The game was released in early access for Windows on October 25, 2023, Xbox Series X/S on November 21, 2023, and PlayStation 5 on November 30, 2023.
+The game was released in early access for Windows on October 27, 2023, Xbox Series X/S on November 21, 2023, and PlayStation 5 on November 30, 2023.

 Development and release

 ARK: Survival Ascended was announced in March 2023.
 Originally planned to release in August 2023, it was delayed to October 2023.
 Survival Evolveds official servers were set to be shut down at the same time, with the shutdown date being delayed until September 30, 2023 when Survival Ascendeds release window was pushed back.
-Despite being previously being stated by the studio co-founder, the remaster would not be a free upgrade.
+Despite previously being stated by the studio co-founder, the remaster would not be a free upgrade.
 Survival Ascended was released in early access for Windows on October 25, 2023, Xbox Series X/S on November 21, 2023, and PlayStation 5 on November 30, 2023.
 The remaster includes a graphical overhaul developed in Unreal Engine 5.
 It features all previously released downloadable content (DLC) as well as original content, including new DLC, seasonal events, and quality-of-life updates.